 If you aren’t asked to import your data

-If 1Password 6 doesn’t ask you to import your data from 1Password 3, you can still import it manually.
+If the new 1Password app doesn’t ask you to import your data from 1Password 3, you can still import it manually.

 Step 1: Back up your 1Password 3 data